-- 11.1 After the hearing of a Complaint, the Judicial Committee shall: - a. dismiss the matter if it finds that Misconduct has not been committed; - b. issue such penalty as it thinks fit, in accordance with clause 12 (Penalties and Recommendations) if it finds that Misconduct has occurred; - c. refer the Complaint to the Board for hearing and determination, where the Judicial Committee, in its sole discretion, concludes that a hearing, and determination by the Board, may be more appropriate in the circumstances; and/or - d. refer the matter to the Police. - 11.2 After the hearing of a Protest, the Judicial Committee shall determine: - a. whether the Protest should be dismissed; or - b. whether the Protest should be upheld and take such action as it thinks fit. - 11.3 All Decisions of the Judicial Committee shall be final and binding on the parties, except where the provisions of clause 13.1 apply.
+- 11.1.
+After the hearing of a Complaint, Red card or Accumulation of points the Judicial Committee shall: - a) dismiss the matter or conclude no further action required - b) issue such penalty as it thinks fit, in accordance with clause 12 (Penalties) and Schedule 1 if it finds that Misconduct has occurred or a Suspension Offence - c) refer the matter to the Police. - 11.2.
+After the hearing of a Protest, the Judicial Committee shall determine: - a) whether the Protest should be dismissed; or - b) whether the Protest should be upheld and take such action as it thinks fit. - 11.3.
+All Decisions of the Judicial Committee shall be final and binding on the parties, except where the provisions of clause 13.1 apply.